-• Costs to transition to lower emissions technology could result in higher capital expenditure and lower earnings
+Costs to transition to lower emissions technology could result in higher capital expenditure and lower earnings.

 Ryanair has had a long-standing strategy for fleet modernization supported with strong cash flows and access to capital markets.
-Ryanair's current Boeing average fleet age is approximately 9 years.
+Ryanair's current Boeing average fleet age is approximately 10 years.

-New technologies will be more fuel efficient, delivering ongoing operational cost savings, an example of which is Ryanair's decision to retrofit 409 Boeing 737-800NG aircraft with split scimitar winglets, which provide an emission reduction benefit of approximately 1.5% and lower noise by approximately 6%.
+New technologies will be more fuel efficient, delivering ongoing operational cost savings, an example of which is Ryanair's decision to retrofit its Boeing 737-800NG aircraft with split scimitar winglets, which provide an emission reduction benefit of approximately 1.5% and lower noise by approximately 6%.

-Material physical risks related to climate change and consequences
+Certain material physical risks related to climate change and consequences

-Increased severity of extreme weather events such as wild-fires, cyclones and floods could lead to operational disruption and potential revenue loss.

-Group assets are highly mobile and can be moved and are therefore not subject to acute risks associated with coastal flooding or tropical cyclones.

-Chronic physical risks such as higher average temperatures or flooding could potentially lead to lower performance due to cancelled flights or closed bases.

-Weather conditions are closely monitored, with the Group flying predominantly intra-European routes which would be less affected by physical risks.
+- Increased severity of extreme weather events such as wild-fires, cyclones and floods could lead to operational disruption and potential revenue loss. - Group assets are highly mobile and can be moved and are therefore not subject to acute risks associated with coastal flooding or tropical cyclones. - Rising temperature and sea levels could potentially lead to lower revenue due to cancelled flights. - Weather conditions are closely monitored, with the Group flying predominantly intra-European routes which would be less affected by physical risks.